strel4k/strel4k/README.md

 ## About
-- 🔭 I’m currently working on my pet and educational projects
+- 🔭 I’m currently working on my pet project

 ## Contact
 - 📫 How to reach me: ask.wwide@gmail.com